meizfl/RedWARP_GUI/README.md

 **A lightweight graphical interface for Cloudflare WARP with AmnesiaWG support.**

-RedWARP_GUI is a fast and minimal GUI client for Cloudflare WARP, rewritten in C++ using the FLTK toolkit.
+RedWARP_GUI is a fast and minimal GUI config generator for Cloudflare WARP, rewritten in C++ using the FLTK toolkit.
 It integrates AmnesiaWG (an anonymity-focused WireGuard fork) for enhanced privacy.

 Perfect for users who want a simple, resource-efficient way to connect to WARP without heavy dependencies.